gavindi/network-share-automount/README.md

 - Verify credentials in file manager first
 - Check if shares are accessible manually
 - Review notification messages for specific errors

+**Icons not showing in preferences:**
+- Check if `icons/folder-remote-connected-symbolic.svg` exists in extension directory
+- Verify file permissions are readable
+- Extension automatically falls back to system icons if custom ones are missing

 **Symlinks not working:**
 - Ensure base directory exists and is writable